 Take a look at a typical company's balance sheet, and you'll find all sorts of things categorized as assets, but you probably won't see a specific listing for either "fixed assets" or "operating assets."
-They're there, though.
-You just have to know where to look.
-Fixed assets are defined by what they are.
-Operating assets are defined by how they're used.
+They're there, though, if you know where to look.
+Fixed assets are defined by what they are, and operating assets are defined by how they're used.
 Often, an asset fits both definitions.

 What Are Assets?

 The business world has a very specific definition of "asset."
 For a company to claim something as an asset, the company must own it, or at least control it.
 The item must have a future economic value, and that future value must be objectively and reliably measurable.

 That last one keeps a lot of valuable stuff off corporate balance sheets.
 Your smile, your sense of humor or your mom's secret pumpkin pie recipe might be assets to your company.
 However, you can't report them as assets on your books because they can't be reliably measured.